-"Old growth coniferous timber" means coniferous timber that is 141 years old or greater;

-"Regional manager" means regional executive director or regional executive director's designate;

-"Regulations" means regulations under the Act;

-"Remaining volume" means the total net cruise volume of a cutting authority area minus the total volume of timber in the billing history record of the cutting authority area on the effective date of the reappraisal of the cutting authority area;

-"Revenue Branch" means Revenue Branch of the Ministry;

-"Second growth coniferous timber" means coniferous timber that is less than 141 years old;

-"Selling price zone 51" means the table of coast market pricing system log values for old growth coniferous timber, approved by the director, Revenue Branch;

-"Selling price zone 52" means the table of coast market pricing system log values for second growth coniferous timber, approved by the director, Revenue Branch;

-"Stumpage price" means the market stumpage price;

-"Stumpage rate" means market stumpage rate;

-"Skyline" means any method of yarding where the logs are fully suspended above the ground by a short span, long span, or multi-span system using a carriage with standing or running lines;

-"Total net cruise volume" of a cutting authority area (tncv) is the product of the net cruise volume per hectare of the cutting authority area (ncv/ha) multiplied by the total merchantable timbered area to be harvested under the cutting authority (tmta).
-Expressed as an equation: tncv = $\frac{ncv}{ha}$ x tmta;

-"Tributary cutting authority area" means a cutting authority area from which timber must be transported over the road that is developed, or a cutting authority area to which bulk fuels, supplies, equipment and harvesting crews necessary to carry out the day-today harvesting activities on that area must be taken on a regular basis over the road that is developed; "Unit cost" means cost estimate expressed in dollars per cubic metre;
+- "Old growth coniferous timber" means coniferous timber that is 141 years old or greater; - "Regional manager" means regional executive director or regional executive director's designate; - "Regulations" means regulations under the Act; - "Remaining volume" means the total net cruise volume of a cutting authority area minus the total volume of timber in the billing history record of the cutting authority area on the effective date of the reappraisal of the cutting authority area; - "Revenue Branch" means Revenue Branch of the Ministry; - "Second growth coniferous timber" means coniferous timber that is less than 141 years old; - "Selling price zone 51" means the table of coast market pricing system log values for old growth coniferous timber, approved by the director, Revenue Branch; - "Selling price zone 52" means the table of coast market pricing system log values for second growth coniferous timber, approved by the director, Revenue Branch; - "Stumpage price" means the market stumpage price; - "Stumpage rate" means market stumpage rate; - "Skyline" means any method of yarding where the logs are fully suspended above the ground by a short span, long span, or multi-span system using a carriage with standing or running lines; - "Total net cruise volume" of a cutting authority area (tncv) is the product of the net cruise volume per hectare of the cutting authority area (ncv/ha) multiplied by the total merchantable timbered area to be harvested under the cutting authority (tmta).
+Expressed as an equation: tncv = $\frac{\text{ncv}}{\text{ha}}$ x tmta; - "Tributary cutting authority area" means a cutting authority area from which timber must be transported over the road that is developed, or a cutting authority area to which bulk fuels, supplies, equipment and harvesting crews necessary to carry out the day-to-day harvesting activities on that area must be taken on a regular basis over the road that is developed; - "Unit cost" means cost estimate expressed in dollars per cubic metre.

-"Woodchips" means timber that has been cut into small pieces by a chipper.
-Made from post-harvest material where a waste assessment has been made and the material will be chipped at the roadside or the landing.

-Scope and Requirements